Heritage and climate action in communities

 The cards are divided into the following themes: Heritage, Nature, Adaptation, Energy, Food Action, Support, Travel and Waste so groups can choose which heritage and climate actions they feel will most benefit their local area.
 The cards indicate affordability, simplicity and timescales so groups can discuss the practical application of each action and select and schedule them in the short, medium and long term.
 Our team will guide each group through the themes explored in the cards.

-A Community Planning Session allows groups to short-list positive climate and heritage actions for their community and discuss them with other local community groups to encourage collaboration.
+A community planning session allows groups to shortlist positive climate and heritage actions for their community and discuss them with other local community groups, encouraging collaboration.

-Groups can then work together to create an implementation plan for short-listed climate actions and prioritise those for immediate action.
+Groups can then work together to create an implementation plan for shortlisted climate interventions and prioritise those for immediate action.

 Bringing your action plan to life